 Now he wants to go back there.

-My question is, will the House investigations being stopped by January, will that be the end of the deep state investigation?
+My question is, well, the House investigations being stopped by January, will that be the end of the deep state investigation?

 But you're right.

-In the world of of Adam Schiff, Maxine Waters, Elijah Cummings, and Jerry Nadler, they are gonna go after the president.
+In the world of Adam Schiff, Maxine Waters, Elijah Cummings, and Jerry Nadler, they are going to go after the president.

-And the president's response this morning in his tweet, and frankly the the attitude that he that he I think was uh with with the reporters at his press conference, that's what Americans love about this president, his willingness to stand up and fight and defend the things that matter.
+And the president's response this morning in his tweet, and frankly, the attitude that he, I think was with the reporters at his press conference, that's what Americans love about this president, his willingness to stand up and fight and defend the things that matter.

-They're just gonna come after the first family nonstop and anyone associated with the president, anyone in his cabinet, they've they they've been clear about that, and I don't think they will deviate from that because I think that's they can't help themselves.
+And I don't think they will deviate from that because I think they can't help themselves.

 I don't think Maxine Waters can help herself.